vadimtsushko/objectory/doc/quick_tour.md

 objectory.save(author);
 ```

-For newly created persistent object objectory's method `save` generate new id and insert object into MongoDb.
-For existing persistent object this method update MongoDB with current state of whole object.
+For a newly created persistent object, objectory's method `save` generates a new id and inserts the object into MongoDb.
+For an existing persistent object this method updates MongoDB with the current state of the whole object.
 Selective updates are not supported for now.
-PersistentObject have helper method `save()` so snipped above may be rewritten to
+`PersistentObject`s have the convenience method `save()`, so snippet above may be rewritten to:

 ``` dart
 var author = new Author();